 Humans Will Evolve Much Faster On Mars

-This brings us to the million dollar question – will future martians turn out to be a different species compared to Earthlings?
+This brings us to the million-dollar question – will future Martians turn out to be a different species compared to Earthlings?
 On Earth, we Homo Sapiens take about a hundred thousand years to evolve.
 According to some scientists, the higher levels of radiation on Mars will mutate the DNA in our cells accelerating the pace of evolution.
 This will result in new human species in a matter of a few centuries.

 So yeah, moving to Mars is risky and deadly, but that doesn’t stop Elon Musk from the same.
-As he puts it, “There’s lots of people that climb mountains.
+As he puts it, “There are lots of people that climb mountains.
 You know, why do they climb mountains?
 Because people die on Mount Everest all the time.
 They like doing it for the challenge.”